asahi417/AnalogyTools/README.md

 ```shell script
 python analogy_test.py
 ```
-When the model suffers out-of-vocabulary error, we use PMI prediction, `pmi_pred` in each entry, to ensure the baseline can be compared with other methods to cover all the data points.
+When the model suffers out-of-vocabulary error, we use PMI prediction to ensure the baseline can be compared with other methods to cover all the data points.

 Please read [our paper](https://arxiv.org/abs/2105.04949) for more information about the dataset and cite it if you use the dataset: